dariotordoni/dariotordoni/README.md

 -->
 Hi, I am passionate about the digital world and pythonist in my spare time.
 I work as a digital analyst and believe in 'T' shaped skills.

-I am passionate about programming and fascinated by the world of open source.
+I like programming and I'm fascinated by the world of open source.
 When I can, I dedicate some time to my personal blog at [dariotordoni.it](https://www.dariotordoni.it) (in Italian for now). :computer: